2023 Most Popular Child Development & Family Studies Bachelor's Degree Schools in West Virginia

 Check out the human development bachelor's degree programs at these schools if you want to attend one of the most popular in West Virginia.

-Our 2023 rankings named American Public University System the most popular school in West Virginia for human development and family studies students working on their bachelor’s degree.
+Our analysis found American Public University System to be the most popular school for human development and family studies students who want to pursue a bachelor’s degree in West Virginia.
 American Military University is a fairly large private for-profit school located in the fringe town of Charles Town.

 Women make up 89% of the human development majors at the school.